If you have a question that is not answered here, Contact Us.

-Werowocomoco, meaning “place of leadership,” is the capital of the Powhatan Chiefdom where Chief Powhatan received English ambassadors like John Smith.
-Werowocomoco is also one of the richest American Indian archeological sites on the east coast.
-It contains archeological evidence of human occupation on the land going back more than 10,000 years.
+Werowocomoco, meaning “place of leadership,” is an Indigenous town in Tidewater Virginia where the leader Powhatan met with English ambassadors like John Smith.
+Werowocomoco is one of the richest American Indian archeological sites on the east coast.
+It contains archeological evidence of human activity on the land going back more than 10,000 years.
+Read more about Werowocomoco.

 How did Captain John Smith and his men explore the Chesapeake Bay?